Vella Lavella

 Gill's Plantation

-Americans established division HQ, and feild hospital.
-The only European building on the island was located here, it was used as a rest house for soldiers.
+During 1943, American forces established their division headquarters and field hospital at this location.
+The only European building on the island was located here and used as a rest area for soldiers.

 Lambu Lambu Cove (Lambulambu)

-Located on the north-eastern coast of the island, Kimbolia is located further to the north.
+Located on the northeastern coast of the island, Kimbolia is located further to the north.
 PT Boat base was relocated here from Laipari which proved to be unsuitable.
-Japanese frieghter sunk here in 12m, reportedly visibility is poor.
+Japanese freighter sunk here in 12m, reportedly visibility is poor.

 Kimbolia